treetrnk/rollem-telegram-bot/README.md

 ## Support

-If you like this bot and want to show your apprectiation, you can [send donations here](https://www.paypal.me/treetrnk).
+If you like this bot and want to show your apprectiation support its development, you can [send donations here](https://www.paypal.me/treetrnk).